raikasdev/mastopoet/README.md

 ## Images/profile pictures not working?

 This is due to CORS.
-It's a security feature of browsers, when assets (like profile pictures) are accessed from other websites.
-I cannot do anything about it, as the whole process is done client-side.
+It's a security feature of browsers, when assets (like profile pictures) are accessed from other websites. ~~I cannot do anything about it, as the whole process is done client-side.~~ From version 1.0.3, Mastopoet uses a proxy server if CORS is blocked, so this shouldn't happen anymore.
+If it does, please contact me at [roni@raikas.dev](mailto:roni@raikas.dev).
+Thank you!

+Help for old versions:

 The images are (almost) always fetched from the instance that your link is from.
 So, if your link is https://instance1.social/@user@instace2.social/0000000000, the data is fetched from instance1.social, even if the post is posted originally on instance2.social.